Siegestor

 The Siegestor (Victory Gate) in Munich is a three-arched memorial arch, crowned with a statue of Bavaria with a lion-quadriga.
 The monument was originally dedicated to the glory of the Bavarian army.
 Since its restoration following World War II, it now stands as a reminder to peace.

 The Siegestor is 21 meters high, 24 m wide, and 12 m deep.
-It is located between the Ludwig Maximilian University and the Ohmstraße, where the Ludwigstraße (south) ends and the Leopoldstraße (north) begins.
+It is located between LMU Munich and the Ohmstraße, where the Ludwigstraße (south) ends and the Leopoldstraße (north) begins.
 It thus sits at the boundary between the two Munich districts of Maxvorstadt and Schwabing.